joey-carlson/sis-engine/docs/IMPLEMENTATION_SUMMARY_one_loot_table_v1.0.md

 ## Conclusion

 One Loot Table successfully converted and integrated as default loot pack.
-GMs now have immediate access to 944 classic fantasy items with system-agnostic adaptation guidance, while maintaining SPAR's narrative-first philosophy.
+GMs now have immediate access to 944 classic fantasy items with system-agnostic adaptation guidance, while maintaining SiS's narrative-first philosophy.